 for use by other modules.
 The names that may be imported/exported are

 the module-level (also called “global”) variables such as those created

 The dependencies between modules must form a directed, acyclic graph.
 Two modules may not use each other, and no circular dependencies may exist.
 A sample module containing the vehicle classes from earlier chapters might look like this:

 define module vehicles use dylan; export <vehicle>, serial-number, owner, owner-setter, tax, <car>, <truck>, capacity; end module;

-Dylan allows very precise control over how symbols are imported from other modules.
-For example, individual symbols may be imported by name.
-They may be renamed, either one at a time, or by adding a prefix to all of a module’s symbols at once.
+Dylan allows very precise control over how bindings are imported from other modules.
+For example, individual bindings may be imported by name.
+They may be renamed, either one at a time, or by adding a prefix to all of a module’s names at once.
 Some or all of them may be re-exported immediately.
 See the DRM for specific examples.

 Dylan’s import system has a number of advantages.
 Name conflicts occur rarely.
 Programmers don’t need to define or maintain function prototypes.
 There’s no need for header files.
 Modules may also provide different interfaces to the same objects – one module exports a complete interface, which another module imports, redefines and re-exports.

 described earlier, the

 a library and a module may share the same name.
 Modules with the

 same name may also appear in more than one library.